GerardDD/PR_Final_PeriapicalRadiography_Classification/README.md

 ## Model Training and Evaluation

-* Describe how you trained your model, the results you obtained, and how you evaluated those results.
 * Several configurations were used using the vectorized VGG16 images, performing first a simple NuSVC classifier to them.
 Results on training score were acceptable, but test score were mostly poor.
 * Then, vectorized VGG19 images were used, and the results were more promising